 How did I do this?
 How did I let God take control of my life and fix me when I realised I could no longer do this life by myself?

 I prayerfully allowed Him in.

-You may be reading this thinking there’s issues in your life you want freedom from, and that it’s as easy as saying a quick prayer to get God to heal you.
+You may be reading this thinking there are issues in your life you want freedom from, and that it’s as easy as saying a quick prayer to get God to heal you.
 But it isn’t.
 It takes daily – sometimes even minute by minute – purposeful, conscious decisions to take this path; constant forgiveness of yourself and others; discipline; friends, pastors and counsellors; and that mustard seed of faith.

 In John 8:31-32, Jesus says that if we follow His word, we will know the truth and the truth will set us free.
 You may feel like getting about this healing business is tough work – that there are too many areas to patch up – but God has already done most of it.

 All you need to do is look to His word and replace the lies you have believed over the course of your life about yourself and your situation with the truth of what He says about your life and who you are.